liuyu-star/ODRF/cran-comments.md

 * This is the second version of the package.
 It currently has no ERRORs, WARNINGs, or NOTEs from devtools::check().

-## Reverse dependencies
+## revdepcheck results

-* We have run R CMD check on the downstream dependency and no problems were found related to this package.
+We checked 0 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages

 ---